PROF. WON KIDANE

 Partner

-He holds a Doctor of Juridical Science (SJD) degree from Georgetown, a Juris Doctor degree (JD) with honors from the University of Illinois, and a Master of Laws degree (LL.M) from the University of Georgia School of Law, as well as a Bachelor of Laws degree (LL.B) from Addis Ababa University.
+Professor Won holds a Doctor of Juridical Science (SJD) degree from Georgetown, a Juris Doctor degree (JD) with honors from the University of Illinois, and a Master of Laws degree (LL.M) from the University of Georgia as well as a Bachelor of Laws degree (LL.B) from Addis Ababa University.
+He is a member of many professional organizations including the Academic Council of the Institute of Transnational Arbitration, the American Society of International Law, and the Academic Forum on Investor-State Arbitration Reform.